Aug 30, 2019

 Jennifer Mendelsohn is a seasoned journalist and ghostwriter.
 A former People magazine special correspondent and Slate columnist, her work has appeared in numerous local and national publications including The New York Times, The Washington Post, USA Today, Politico, Washingtonian, Tablet, Medium, McSweeney's, and Jezebel.

-A passionate genealogist, she is a member of the board of the Jewish Genealogy Society of Maryland.
+A member of the Association of Professional Genealogists, Mendelsohn serves on the board of the Jewish Genealogy Society of Maryland.